filipfonal/filament-log-manager/README.md

 ## Usage

-After installing, package is ready to use.
+Once installed, the package is ready to use.
+You will be able to see it in your Filament admin panel.

 ## Testing